dev-mDavid/MagicFeel-Demo/README.md

 MagicFeel was a motion design feature for my web development freelance business.
 The project was orginally developed in mid-2017.

 &nbsp;&nbsp;&nbsp;&nbsp;
-This demo is a rebuild of the that service.
+But it wasn't built with other developers in mind— sharing or even viewing.
+This demo is a rebuild of that feature (with git and documentation) to show the some of the work & thought that went into building the original code.

 ## How to Launch